archlinux/infrastructure/README.md

 #### Instructions
 All systems are set up the same way.
-For the first time setup in the Hetzner rescue system, run the provisioning script: `ansible-playbook playbooks/$hostname-provision.yml`.
+For the first time setup in the Hetzner rescue system, run the provisioning script: `ansible-playbook playbooks/install-arch.yml -l $host`.
 The provisioning script configures a sane basic systemd with sshd.
 By design, it is NOT idempotent.
 After the provisioning script has run, it is safe to reboot.